What is e-Waste ?

 - mobile phones and accessories at all Council customer service centres, Australia Post outlets, and the Telstra Store in Echuca.

-- household batteries at Aldi in Echuca as part of the Planet Ark Battery Recycling Initiative, and the Echuca Environment Centre.
+- household batteries at Aldi in Echuca as part of the Planet Ark Battery Recycling Initiative, or one of Council's eight resource recovery centres.

 - printer cartridges at participating retail outlets.
 Visit the PlanetArk website for an outlet near you.